GovTribe

 Example prompt:

-Use Capture Workflows > Conduct Bid / No-Bid Review for this opportunity: [GovTribe opportunity link].
+Use Capture Workflows to conduct a bid/no-bid review for this opportunity: [GovTribe opportunity link].

 Assume we are an SDVOSB facilities operations contractor with healthcare facility experience and building automation system partners.
 Recommend pursue, no-bid, watch, or partner, and show the evidence behind the call.